-The Indiva Facility is currently comprised of offices and approximately 40,000 square feet of cannabis production and processing space consisting of four grow rooms and the extraction and manufacturing operations at the Indiva Facility.
+The Indiva Facility is currently comprised of offices and approximately 40,000 square feet of cannabis production and processing space consisting of multiple grow rooms and the manufacturing and processing operations.
 The Company further received the amendment to its Licence for the final phase of the Indiva Facility on March 31, 2020.
 The entire facility is now fully licensed.
-The Company is in the process of completing finishings in the final phase with the intent of commencing operations in that area in Q2 2020.
+The Company completed finishings in the final phase and commenced operations in that area in Q2 2020.
+The Company feels that the Indiva Facility provides ample capacity to grow its business, and the Company does not anticipate needing any additional facilities to execute on its business plan and support growth for the foreseeable future.